siddicky/git-and-crumpets/README.md

 The key we found is protected by a passphrase.
 Now you can try to crack it using john, but I can save you the time and tell you that in a final attempt to troll us, Hydragyrum actually gave us the passphrase!
 It's the title of the key `Sup3rS3cur3`.
 Wow, I personally while waiting for john to do its thing randomly tried it and it worked!

 Now we can log in as root!
-*On a side note, I was unable to login directly from my host machine and instead log in from my current ssh session, therefore, using root@localhost.
+*On a side note, I was unable to login directly from my host machine and instead had to log in from my current ssh session, therefore, using root@localhost.
 Kept getting invalid id_rsa key error*

 ![root.png](attachments/root.png)